dstoppacher/dstoppacher.github.io/_posts/2021-01-07-A-testrun-on-merger-trees.md

 #### Task3: Link the halos between the snapshots

+In this section we show that with the combination of <tt>haloid</tt> and <tt>descID</tt> which were provided by the <b>ROCKSTAR</b> as standard outputs the main progenitors (also the most massive progenitors) can be traced easily back and fourth in redshift.

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-01-07_Tree3.png">
     <figcaption>Table 1: The tables show a list of halo properties over four subsequent snapshots <tt>SN21</tt> to <tt>SN24</tt>.
 In each table a particular halo is selected with the initial <tt>haloid</tt> of <tt>3</tt>.
 This halo can be traced from one snapshot to another by comparing the <tt>haloid</tt> with the <tt>descID</tt>.
 Thereby the <tt>descID</tt> of e.g. <tt>SN21</tt> for this halo is <tt>29</tt> which corrsponds to the <tt>haloid</tt> of the same halo in the next snapshot <tt>SN22</tt>.
 The <tt>treeID</tt> of the halo in this example is <tt>3</tt> which means that is was the third tree ever identified.
 This ID stays for all progenitors on the tree of this particular halo.
 If a new halo is identified in another snapshot with no progenitor, the <tt>treeID</tt> for this tree is simply assigned with <tt>+1</tt> of the last identified progenitor tree.